One of an occasional series on countries less often considered by businesses seeking international expansion.

 There’s historically been strong — indeed dominant — government involvement in business — and even the biggest multinationals found previous governments hard to work with.
 They were very interventionist and repressive.

-Now, things seem to be changing fast.
+Now, things in Ethiopia seem to be changing fast.

 From my first conversation in the taxi from Addis Ababa airport, I found everyone talking about the massive changes under the new prime minister, Abiy Ahmed.
 He’s young, dynamic and seems to be changing things fast.
 He’s fired people previously seen as unchallengeable.
 He’s made peace with Eritrea.
 Wherever I went, in meetings, bars and restaurants, the consensus was that more change had happened in a fortnight than in the previous 20 years.